AEGEE/oms-core-first/README.md

 Welcome to the OMS Core project page!
 OMS stands for Online Membership System, and it's a long overdue project within AEGEE-Europe.
 Things are changing though, and if you're here it means you want to make a glorious contribution to science.

+## How to contribute

+Have a read at [this branching model](nvie.com/posts/a-successful-git-branching-model/), then fork the repo and start contributing in any way you want!
+Don't forget to add your name to contributors.txt

 ## Language